Manudoma/User-File-Change-Windows10/README.md

 ## English

 Requisitos:
- - Windows
+ - Windows 10 boostable USB or DVD
- - Un PC con 2 discos (o dos particiones).
+ - PC with 2 dicks (or two partitions).
- - Poder formatear dicho PC.
+ - Make sure you are ready to format this PC.
- - 5 minutos mas o menos respecto a una intalación nomal de Windows 10.
+ - This will take 5 minutes more than a normal Windows instalation.

 ### 1. Arrancamos el medio de instalación
 Tendremos que arrancar el medio de instalación (ya sea un USB o DVD), como más nos guste hasta llegar a la imagen siguiente: